RESOURCES

 Jewish resources

 Jewishgen.org is the main site for Jewish genealogy.
-Within it you can learn about ancestral towns, identify and contact others who are searching a specific area and name, search the Jewish Online Worldwide Burial Registry, search for records on the Unified Search, review Yizkor books on your town and access Kehilalinks on ancestral towns.
+Within it you can learn about ancestral towns, identify and contact others who are searching a specific area and name, search the Jewish Online Worldwide Burial Registry, search for records on the Country/Topical databases or the Unified Search, review Yizkor books on your town and access Kehilalinks on ancestral towns.
 Registration is required, but free.

 Viewmate Once you get a record from Eastern Europe odds are it is in Polish, Russian or another language.
 Go to Viewmate for instructions on how to post it to get a volunteer to translate it for you free of charge.